-At December 31, 2015, we held approximately 5.9% of the outstanding shares of Universal Health Realty Income Trust (the "Trust").
+At December 31, 2016, we held approximately 5.8% of the outstanding shares of Universal Health Realty Income Trust (the "Trust").
 We serve as Advisor to the Trust under an annually renewable advisory agreement, which is scheduled to expire on December 31st of each year, pursuant to the terms of which we conduct the Trust's day-to-day affairs, provide administrative services and present investment opportunities.
-In December, 2015, the advisory agreement was renewed by the Trust for 2016 pursuant to the same terms in place during each of the last three years.
-During 2015, 2014 and 2013, the advisory fee was computed at 0.70% of the Trust's average invested real estate assets.
+In December, 2016, the advisory agreement was renewed by the Trust for 2017 pursuant to the same terms in place during each of the last three years.
+During 2016, 2015 and 2014, the advisory fee was computed at 0.70% of the Trust's average invested real estate assets.
 In addition, certain of our officers and directors are also officers and/or directors of the Trust.
 Management believes that it has the ability to exercise significant influence over the Trust, therefore we account for our investment in the Trust using the equity method of accounting.
-We earned an advisory fee from the Trust, which is included in net revenues in the accompanying consolidated statements of income, of approximately \$2.8 million during 2015, \$2.5 million during 2014 and \$2.4 million during 2013.
+We earned an advisory fee from the Trust, which is included in net revenues in the accompanying consolidated statements of income, of approximately \$3.3 million during 2016, \$2.8 million during 2015 and \$2.5 million during 2014.

-Our pre-tax share of income from the Trust was \$1.4. million during 2015, \$3.2 million during 2014 and \$842,000 during 2013, and is included in net revenues in the accompanying consolidated statements of income for each year.
-Included in our share of the Trust's income was approximately\$500,000 in 2015, and \$2.3 million in 2014, related to our share gains on various transactions recorded by the Trust.
+Our pre-tax share of income from the Trust was \$1.0 million during 2016, \$1.4 million during 2015 and \$3.2 million during 2014, and is included in net revenues in the accompanying consolidated statements of income for each year.
+Included in our share of the Trust's income was approximately \$500,000 in 2015, and \$2.3 million in 2014, related to our share of gains on various transactions recorded by the Trust.

-The carrying value of our investment in the Trust was \$8.7 million and \$9.3 million at December 31, 2015 and 2014, respectively, and is included in other assets in the accompanying consolidated balance sheets.
-The market value of our investment in the Trust was \$39.4 million at December 31, 2015 and \$37.9 million at December 31, 2014, based on the closing price of the Trust's stock on the respective dates.
+The carrying value of our investment in the Trust was \$7.7 million and \$8.7 million at December 31, 2016 and 2015, respectively, and is included in other assets in the accompanying consolidated balance sheets.
+The market value of our investment in the Trust was \$51.7 million at December 31, 2016 and \$39.4 million at December 31, 2015, based on the closing price of the Trust's stock on the respective dates.

-Total rent expense under the operating leases on the three hospital facilities with the Trust during 2015 was \$15.6 million.
-Total rent expense under the operating leases on the four hospital facilities with the Trust during 2014 and 2013 (as discussed below) was \$16.8 million and \$16.4 million, respectively.
-In addition, certain of our subsidiaries are tenants in several medical office buildings owned by the Trust or by limited liability companies in which the Trust holds 100% of the ownership interest.
+Total rent expense under the operating leases on the three hospital facilities with the Trust during 2016 and 2015 was \$15.9 million and \$15.6 million, respectively.
+Total rent expense under the operating leases on the four hospital facilities with the Trust during 2014 (as discussed below) was \$16.8 million.
+In addition, certain of our subsidiaries are tenants in several medical office buildings and two free-standing emergency departments ("FEDs") owned by the Trust or by limited liability companies in which the Trust holds 95% to 100% of the ownership interest.

 The Trust commenced operations in 1986 by purchasing certain properties from us and immediately leasing the properties back to our respective subsidiaries.
 Most of the leases were entered into at the time the Trust commenced operations and provided for initial terms of 13 to 15 years with up to six additional 5-year renewal terms.
 Each lease also provided for additional or bonus rental, as discussed below.
 The base rents are paid monthly and the bonus rents are computed and paid on a quarterly basis, based upon a computation that compares current quarter revenue to a corresponding quarter in the base year.
-The leases with our subsidiaries are unconditionally guaranteed by us and are cross-defaulted with one another.
+The leases with those subsidiaries are unconditionally guaranteed by us and are cross-defaulted with one another.